GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 Since Draghi surprised markets last week with a promise to

-save the euro, European shares had rallied by as much as 5
+save the euro, European shares have rallied by up to 5 percent,

-percent, the euro has risen about a cent against the dollar and
+the euro has risen about a cent against the dollar, and yields

-wouldn't surprise me if we get a risk rally in the days ahead."
+Co.
+"It wouldn't surprise me if we get a risk rally in the days

 Spain had to pay higher yields than a month ago on its